We drive policy change to improve the lives of Texas children today for a stronger Texas tomorrow.

 The organization was launched over 30 years ago by Phil Strickland, then-director of the Christian Life Commission, Baptist General Convention of Texas.

-- Improved access to post-partum depression screenings for new mothers
+- We led the effort to successfully pass legislation in 2017 to improve access to post-partum depression screenings for 200,000 new mothers.

-- Stronger statewide training and screening requirements for foster parents to enhance the safety and success of children in foster care
+- We proposed and helped pass a new law in 2015 requiring stronger statewide training and screening requirements for foster parents to enhance the safety and success of children in foster care.

-- Broader authority for the state Ombudsman tasked with improving youth safety in the juvenile justice system
+- We secured passage of legislation in 2015 to provide broader authority for the state Ombudsman tasked with improving youth safety in the juvenile justice system.